Clan Gregor: Origins of the clan

-The Clan Gregor held lands in Glen Orchy, Glenlochy and Glenstrae.
+Clan Gregor held lands in Glen Orchy, Glenlochy and Glenstrae.
 According to Iain Moncreiffe the MacGregors were descended from an ancient Celtic royal family, through the Abbots of Glendochart.
 This is alluded to in the clan's motto: "Royal is my race".
 There is also a tradition that Gregor was the brother of Kenneth MacAlpin.
 Though there is little evidence to support this tradition, it is supported by the Scottish historian, William Skene.
 It is possible that the eponymous Gregor from whom the family derives may have been Griogair, son of Dungal, who was allegedly co-ruler of Alba.

 Most modern historians agree that the first chief of Clan Gregor was Gregor of the golden bridles.
-His son was Iain Camm One eye, who succeeded as the second chief sometime before 1390.
+His son was Iain Camm One eye, who succeeded as the second chief some time before 1390.

 The barony of Loch Awe which included much of the MacGregor lands was granted to the chief of Clan Campbell by Robert the Bruce.
 The Campbells had already built Kilchurn Castle which controlled the gateway to the western Highlands and they harried the MacGregors who were forced to retire deeper into their lands until they were restricted to Glenstrae.

 16th century and clan conflicts

 Iain of Glenstrae died in 1519 with no direct heirs.
 He was the second of his house to be called the Black.
 The succession of Eian was supported by the Campbells, and he married a daughter of Sir Colin Campbell of Glenorchy.
 In 1547 Eian's son, Alistair, fought against the English at the Battle of Pinkie Cleugh but died shortly after.

-Colin Campbell refused to recognize the claim of Gregor Roy MacGregor to the estates, and for ten years Gregor waged a war against the Campbells.
+Colin Campbell refused to recognise the claim of Gregor Roy MacGregor to the estates, and for ten years Gregor waged a war against the Campbells.
 He was an outlaw who raided cattle and sheltered in the high glens.
 However, in 1570, he was captured and murdered by the Campbells.
 The chiefship was claimed by his son, Alistair, but he was unable to stem the Campbell's persecution of his kinsmen, who over time became known as the Children of the Mist, a name associated with the MacGregors due to the extent of their losses.

-Additionally, John Drummond, of Clan Drummond was the king's forester and was subsequently killed after hanging a number of MacGregors for poaching.
+Additionally, John Drummond of Clan Drummond was the king's forester and was subsequently killed after hanging a number of MacGregors for poaching.
 The chief took responsibility for the killing and it was condemned by the Privy Council.